FISCAR Inter-Marque

 It seems like no time has passed at all since our last visit to Castle Combe in the Autumn of last year, but here we were again after another season of racing.
 Unfortunately, I was unable to attend this year for the first time, mainly for medical reasons, but I stayed in touch throughout the course of the day.
 I am advised that FISCAR was allocated the space to the left of the Competitors entrance which seems to have generated mixed reviews but at least provided the benefit of keeping many of our cars together.

-‘chewing the fat’ - Mark Morgan and Andrew Mitchell Photo - Pat Arculus@Tripos
+‘chewing the fat’ - Mark Morgan and Andrew Mitchell Photo - Pat Arculus

-Harry Naergar’s Jowett Jupiter Photo - Pat Arculus@Tripos
+Harry Naergar’s Jowett Jupiter Photo - Pat Arculus

 Jason Kennedy’s Lancia Aurelia B20GT.
-Photo - Pat Arculus@Tripos
+Photo - Pat Arculus

 The Read Gomm Jaguar XK140, with alongside Jonathan’s Healey 100/4 and Mike Henney’s ‘Tatty Turner’.
 Photo - Jeff Bloxham